Quantitative conditions for right-handedness of flows: Pinched two-spheres

 where $\lambda_0$ denotes the restriction to $S^3$ of the $1$-form

 In other words, the geodesic flow of $g_0$ lifts to the Hopf Reeb flow on $S^3$ up to a constant time reparametrisation; to explain the factor $4$ note that a Hopf fibre has Reeb flow period $\pi$ with respect to $\lambda_0$, and is the lift of a great circle of length $2\pi$ prescribed twice.
-Given any other metric $g$ on $S^2$ we get a double covering map
+Given any other metric $g$ on $S^2$, using the contactomorphism between $T^1_{g_0}S^2$ and $T^1_gS^2$, we get a double covering map

 respecting contact structures, i.e.

 for some smooth $f_g:S^3 \to \R\setminus\{0\}$.
 The covering~\eqref{covering_D_g} is the universal covering and the group of deck transformations is $\Z_2$ generated by the antipodal map.
 If $g=g_0$ then $f_{g_0}\equiv 4$ by~\eqref{factor_4}.
 The following special case of a result from~\cite{HP} relates Gaussian curvature to dynamical convexity; see also~\cite{finsler} for an alternative proof.